zabbix/zabbix/templates/tel/asterisk_http/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/5.0/manual/config/templates_out_of_the_box/http) for basic instructions.

 You should enable the mini-HTTP Server, add the option webenabled=yes in the general section of the manager.conf file and create Asterisk Manager user with system and command write permissions within your Asterisk instance.
+Disable the PJSIP driver if you do not use PJSIP or do not have PJSIP endpoints.
 Please, define AMI address in the {$AMI.URL} macro.
 Also, the Zabbix host should have an Agent interface with the AMI address to check Asterisk service status.
 Then you can define {$AMI.USERNAME} and {$AMI.SECRET} macros in the template for using on the host level.
+Do not forget to check {$AMI.TIMEZONE} macro and, if it needs, change its value to show right Uptime values.
 If there are errors, increase the logging to debug level and see the Zabbix server log.